ibrahimkhan95/nurture-design-system/DESIGN.md

 ## Overview

 Nurture is the product design and research lab at Arbisoft.
-Warm, human, and approachable — the brand balances playful illustration with editorial precision.
+Warm, human, and approachable, the brand balances playful illustration with editorial precision.
 The visual language is friendly but opinionated: brutalist structure (hard edges, visible strokes, offset shadows) softened by a rich pastel palette and conversational typography.

 ---